When first becoming a freelancer it is very tempting to say yes to every bit of work that comes your way, but trust me, it’s not always the best way.

 When I first started out I literally did everything, large format graphics, signage, brochures, leaflets, business cards, websites, and the list goes on.
 Don’t get me wrong, the money was great, but I found a lot of my time was taken up doing silly little jobs.
 It wasn’t until 3 years in (and some guidance from my fiancée) that I took a hard look at everything I did, and started to focus my energy.

 I decided that I was going to start working with an agency, which was easier said than done.
 There are so many agencies out there, and most of them are rubbish.

 I must admit, at first I was a bit sceptical about joining with an agency.
 For starters you either have to get paid by an umbrella company (so basically giving away large amounts of your money), or be a Limited Company, as they won’t pay Sole Traders directly.
 I’ll go over the difference between those in a bit.
 Then there is also the fact that you have to go into different offices all the time, which can be daunting; it is hard to make a good first impression on clients, even harder when you have to do it on a daily basis.

-Having worked with an agency now for a little over a year, I can honestly say that I am converted.
-My agency of choice is Profiles Creative, they are a really nice team to work with.
+Having worked with an agency now for a few years now, I can honestly say that I am converted.
+My agency of choice is Blue Skies, they are a really nice team to work with.
 I have found that agencies are professional, and believe me, there is plenty of work out there.
 All work is booked on a whole day basis, and could be for months at a time.
 This always worked better for me, because instead of having to do a lot of little jobs in a day and charging bit by bit, I get paid for a full day’s work.
-Not to mention the fact that agencies pay on a weekly basis which is great for cash flow.

 Sole Trader vs. Limited